-The International Cyber Policy Centre recently released a policy brief titled Australia’s Offensive Cyber Capability.
-We explore how an offensive cyber operation is defined, as well as the offensive cyber capabilities held by Australia as identified in the report.
+The International Cyber Policy Centre has released a policy brief titled Australia’s Offensive Cyber Capability.
+We explore how an offensive cyber operation is defined, examples of offensive cyber attacks, and the offensive cyber capabilities held by Australia as identified in the report.

 The Department of the Prime Minister and Cabinet’s Cyber Lexicon project defines offensive cyber operations as ‘activities in cyberspace that manipulate, deny, disrupt, degrade or destroy targeted computers, information systems, or networks’.

 Offensive cyber operations could encompass a range of cybercrimes including:

 - Removing computer accounts or changing passwords;